Toggle menu

 How will I receive the financial help?

-If you qualify, help with meeting the cost of energy and water bills will be paid direct into your bank account by way of a one-off payment of £200 per household.
+If you qualify, help with meeting the cost of energy and water bills will be paid direct into your bank account.

 What information should I have to hand before I apply?